Wade Barrett: King Barrett (2015–2016)

 On 28 April 2015 episode of Raw, Barrett would compete in the 2015 King of the Ring tournament, where he defeated Dolph Ziggler in the first round.
 The following night on the WWE Network, Barrett would defeat R-Truth in the semi-finals before defeating fellow Englishman Neville in the final to become the twentieth winner of the tournament.
 Under the moniker King Barrett, he would go on to deliberately get himself counted-out to Neville at Payback.
 King Barrett participated in the Elimination Chamber match for the vacant Intercontinental Championship, but was the first eliminated by R-Truth.
 At the Money in the Bank pre-show, Barrett lost to Truth.
 After his victory, Truth began referring to himself as "King What's Up" and wore a cape and crown to mock Barrett.
-The renewed feud accumulated to Battleground, which saw Barrett defeat Truth.
+The feud culminated in a match at Battleground, which saw Barrett defeat Truth.

 Barrett then formed a partnership named "The Lords of Darkness" with Stardust, leading to a tag team match at SummerSlam, where they were defeated by Neville and actor Stephen Amell, when Neville pinned Barrett for the win.
 The night after SummerSlam, Stardust turned on Barrett for costing him the match, thus disbanding their tag team.
 After a short hiatus, Barrett returned on 28 September episode of Raw, attacking Neville and Stardust.

 On 5 October episode of Raw, Barrett helped Sheamus defeat Neville, after Barrett, who was on commentary during the match, distracted Neville long enough for Sheamus to take advantage.
 Barrett and Sheamus would then form a tag team, defeating Neville and Cesaro in tag team matches on both Raw and SmackDown.
 At Survivor Series, Barrett took part in a 5-on-5 traditional Survivor Series elimination tag team match, alongside Sheamus and The New Day, with this team being defeated by Ryback, The Usos and The Lucha Dragons.
 The following night on Raw, Barrett would help Rusev and Sheamus against Roman Reigns.
 On 9 November in Manchester, footballer Wayne Rooney slapped Barrett after Barrett talked trash to him repeatedly.